houseabsolute/precious/README.md

 Simply run `precious lint -s` in your hook.
 It will exit with a non-zero status if any of the lint filters indicate a linting problem.

+### You want to run filters in a specific order

+As of version 0.1.2, filters are run in the same order as they appear in the config file.

 ## Build Status